galaxyproject/galaxy-hub/src/DevNewsBriefs/2010_08_20/index.md

 * Add a ratings framework so that users can rate shared items.
 All sharable items--histories, workflows, datasets, visualizations, and pages--can be rated.
 Main framework components are:
   * Database tables for storing ratings
-  * !UsesItemRatings mixin that supports rating items and obtaining an item's average rating
+  * UsesItemRatings mixin that supports rating items and obtaining an item's average rating
   * Controller methods to handle rating asynchronously
   * jQuery star rating plugin and supporting code that enables interactive item rating.